Disclosure: This post may contain affiliate links, which means I may earn a commission if you click on the link and make a purchase.

 To Make the Creamsicle Cake:

 - Preheat oven to 350F.
-Grease and line two 6-inch baking pans OR a 8×8-inch cake pan.
+Grease two or three 8-inch cake pans.

 - In a medium bowl, whisk together the flour, baking powder and salt.
 Set aside.

-- In a measuring cup, pour in the milk, egg whites, and add the strained orange juice.
+- In a measuring cup, pour in the milk, egg whites, and add the strained orange juice; whisk together.

 - Turn the mixer to low speed and, alternating between the dry ingredients and the liquid ingredients, add them to the butter/sugar mixture, until the batter is relatively smooth.

-- Pour the batter into the prepared baking pans (or pan) and smooth it out until it reaches the sides.
-Transfer to the oven to bake for 25 to 32 minutes, until a skewer inserted into the center comes out clean.
+- Divide the batter amongst the two or three prepared baking pans and smooth it out until it reaches the sides.
+Transfer to the oven to bake for 20 to 22 minutes, until a skewer inserted into the center comes out clean.

 - Allow the cake layers to cool in their pans for about 10 minutes and then invert onto a cooling rack and cool to room temperature.
 It’ll probably take a good hour.